Graphics Processing Units (GPU)

 Suitable for AI inference, HPC, language processing, conversational AI, and recommendation systems.

-Based on the Ampere® architecture, with 24 GB of HBM2 memory and bandwidth up to 933 GB/s.
-See the detailed specifications in the NVIDIA® documentation.
+Based on the Ampere® architecture, with 24 GB of HBM2 memory and a bandwidth of up to 933 GB/s.
+See detailed specifications in the NVIDIA® A30 documentation from NVIDIA®.

 In fixed GPU lineup configurations, 1 to 2 GPU × 24 GB are available, with 16 to 48 vCPUs and 64 to 320 GB of RAM.